 Nevertheless, there are always good “quickies,” so let’s not make a general rule of it.
 The massages I give would normally take about two hours.
 It’s not that I set my alarm.
 It’s just the experience I have had with my sessions.
 It’s of course also a matter of style.
 My style.
 My natural speed.
 Another therapist may well be having other time averages.

 But then again, in the case of a regular client, I think you could more easily manage doing shorter sessions.
 Maybe more as a sort of “maintenance,” say, preventive work.
-Or perhaps sessions that are more detailed, focused on specific health issues.
+Or perhaps sessions that are more detailed, being focused on specific health issues.

 Still, I can’t do it.
 It’s not my thing.
 I need time.
 I give time.
 I don’t work on time or with time.
 It’s just the way I go about.
+It’s definitely a problem I have with offering my Thai Massage sessions, because I have a hard time serving clients who just want a one-hour massage.

-At the same time it’s definitely a problem I have with offering my Thai Massage sessions, because I cannot serve clients who just want a one-hour massage.
-I work on what’s needed and can be handled, so I would always tell my clients to reserve at least half a day (always against a fixed price even if the session would take one or perhaps two or more hours).
+In fact, I typically work on what’s needed and can be handled by clients, so I would always tell them to reserve at least half a day, against a fixed price even if the session would take one or perhaps two or more hours.

 Times have changed.
 Our way of working changes with it.
-Perhaps not always for the best, because we would want to serve our clients in the best way possible which would often mean to take much more time than simply giving an hour of Thai Massage pampering.
+Perhaps not always for the best, because we would want to serve our clients in the best way possible, which would often mean to take much more time than simply giving an hour of Thai Massage pampering.